microsoft/onnxruntime/docs/execution-providers/OpenVINO-ExecutionProvider.md

 *Note that the releases from (ORT 1.10) will require explicitly setting the providers parameter if you want to use execution providers other than the default CPU provider (as opposed to the current behavior of providers getting set/registered by default based on the build flags) when instantiating InferenceSession.*

 ### C/C++ API
-All the options shown below are passed to SessionOptionsAppendExecutionProvider_OpenVINO() API and populated in the struct OrtOpenVINOProviderOptions in an example shown below, for example for CPU device type:
+The session configuration options are passed to SessionOptionsAppendExecutionProvider_OpenVINO() API as shown in an example below for GPU device type:

 ```
 OrtOpenVINOProviderOptions options;
-options.device_type = "CPU_FP32";
+options.device_type = "GPU_FP32";
-options.enable_vpu_fast_compile = 0;
 options.device_id = "";
 options.num_of_threads = 8;
 options.cache_dir = "";